mrexodia/kilo-pi-provider/README.md

 pi
 ```

 Free models are available immediately.
-To access all 500+ models, log in with your Kilo account:
+To access all models, log in with your Kilo account:

 ```
-/login kilo
+/login
 ```

 This opens your browser for device authorization.
 Once approved, all models become available in the model selector (`ctrl+l`).

 You can also set the `KILO_API_KEY` environment variable directly instead of using the login flow.

-## License

-MIT